-Bernie Ecclestone remains F1's puppet master
+Bernie Ecclestone: F1 puppet master no longer holding the strings

 'F1 boss until he dies'

-At this month's Italian Grand Prix in Monza, people queued outside Ecclestone's bus -- known as "The Kremlin," befitting considering his close relationship to Russian leader Vladimir Putin -- in order to get an audience with him, much like every race weekend.
+At grand prix weekends, people would queue outside Ecclestone's bus -- known as "The Kremlin," befitting considering his close relationship to Russian leader Vladimir Putin -- in order to get an audience with him.

-"So many people want to speak to him as he doesn't delegate, he controls everything," Hamilton adds.
-"And that's his great success.
-That's why Liberty Media aren't getting rid of him, because they don't know how it all works.
+"So many people want to speak to him as he doesn't delegate, he controls everything," Hamilton adds prior to Ecclestone's demise.

 "F1's a law unto itself and Bernie set it up that way.
 They could get rid of him tomorrow but would be left thinking, 'What do we do now?!'
 Bernie has the answer to everything or most things, or knows someone who does.
 He has his finger in every conceivable pie from the TV rights to who gets a pass or not.